 Glastonbury Festival 2011 revellers greeted by rain

-U2, Coldplay and Beyonce are the headline acts for the event, which sold out in four hours last October.
+U2, Coldplay and Beyonce are the headline acts for the event which sold out in four hours when tickets went on sale last October.

-Glastonbury organiser Michael Eavis said he thought this year's festival "moment" would be a tomato fight in his new "medieval bullring" Campo Pequeno, which has been made out of lockgates from canals in Somerset and Wiltshire.
+Mr Eavis added he thought this year's Glastonbury "moment" would be a tomato fight in his proud new medieval bullring Campo Pequeno.

-Other new features this year include The Spirit Of '71 stage, featuring acts which played at one of the first Glastonbury festivals 40 years ago.
+Other new elements this year are The Spirit Of 71 stage, featuring acts which played at one of the first Glastonbury festivals 40 years ago.